 An LLP is a business relationship in which one partner is not responsible for the negligent acts committed by another partner or by the employees not under that partner’s supervision.
 This is similar to a general partnership, except that the partners are not responsible for the actions of other partners.

 There are also general partnerships and limited liability limited partnerships (LLLP).
 General partnerships are business arrangements where two or more individuals agree to share in all assets, profits, and financial and legal liabilities of a jointly owned business.
 There is unlimited liability for each individual partner.
 Limited liability limited partnerships are similar to limited partnerships, but the general partners have limited liability, and LLLPs are not recognized in all states.
 They are recognized in Utah, but may not be recognized in other states.

 This article will discuss LPs and LLPs, but many of the same decisions will need to be made for each type of partnership.
-If you have questions regarding the different types of partnerships, I offer free consultations.
+If you have questions regarding the different types of partnerships, please contact us.